 The Haggerty Museum of Art, Milwaulkee, WI

-2018 The Appearance of Things, Solo exhibition at The Center for Maine Contemporary Art, Rockland, Maine.
+The Appearance of Things, Center for Maine Contemporary Art, Rockland, ME (Solo)

 Reconsidering Adolescence, The Portland Museum of Art, Portland, Maine.